rohan843/hive-notes/README.md

 7. `show tables;`: Displays all tables in the current database.
 8. `LOAD DATA [Data source] INTO TABLE <table name>;`: Loads the data into the specified table.
 9. Select-where queries are similar to those in SQL.
+10. `drop table <table name>;`: Drops the specified table, and deletes the data if the table was a managed table.